“He bore the sin of many, and made intercession for the transgressors.” Isaiah 53:12 (NKJV)

 Pin for later:

-Each year on Yom Kippur, the High Priest chose two goats, one to symbolically carry the sins of the people into the wilderness, the other to be sacrificed on the altar to pacify God’s wrath over sin.
-He then entered the Holy of Holies of the Tabernacle (later on the Temple in Jerusalem) and interceded before the Ark of the Covenant for his people for God to have mercy (read more in Leviticus 16).
+Each year on Yom Kippur, the High Priest chose two goats.
+One carried the sins of the people into the wilderness.
+The other one was sacrificed on the altar to pacify God’s wrath over sin.
+He then entered the Holy of Holies of the Tabernacle (later on the Temple in Jerusalem) and interceded before the Ark of the Covenant for his people and asked God for mercy (read more in Leviticus 16).

-About 1400 years after the Israelites celebrated the first Yom Kippur in the wilderness, Yeshua, who was without sin, became the true scapegoat, carrying the sin of the people – us – and putting sin to death when He gave His life on the cross.
+About 1400 years after the Israelites celebrated the first Yom Kippur in the wilderness, Yeshua became the true scapegoat.
+He who was without sin, carried the sin of the people – us – and put sin to death when He gave His life on the cross.

-And this is not all: since his resurrection from the dead and ascension to Heaven, Yeshua now is the true and eternal High Priest interceding on our behalf before the throne of His Father, the eternal Holy of Holies.
+Since his resurrection from the dead and ascension to Heaven, Yeshua now is the true and eternal High Priest.
+He now intercedes on our behalf before the throne of His Father, the eternal Holy of Holies (Hebrews 7:23-28).

 Yeshua – The perfect Lamb of God